express-labs/javascript-array-matrix/README.md

 __NOTE:__ Currently `ArrayMatrix` only supports returning 1 dimension at a time.
 Adding functionality to return more than one dimension is being reviewed and undergoing performance tests.

+For examples on how this can scale to use 3, 4, ... _n_ level orders, see our [Demo](https://express-labs.github.io/javascript-array-matrix/).

 ## Additional Methods
 ### getAxes
 __NOTE:__ _axes_ is the plural of _axis_, and is not the the tool used by lumberjacks